 Children will be released only to individuals listed on your emergency card.
 Our staff is trained to verify the identification of anyone they do not recognize.
-If you need to add or remove names or make any other changes to your emergency card, please call the Director of ECE at (317) 715-6987.
+If you need to add or remove names or make any other changes to your emergency card, please call the Director of ECE.

 Please be prompt when picking up your child from school as it may be upsetting to your child to wait for you.
 The ECE’s late fee policy is as follows:

-- 1st occurrence, parent will receive a written warning.
+- 1st occurrence, parent will receive a verbal warning.